shrpnsld/nest-in/README.md

 ### Artifacts

-Artifacts are also listed after the same `/` that dependencies are.
-Each artifact should be enclosed in a pair of single quotes and can specify a path to a file/directory or a program name:
+Artifacts are also listed after the same `/` as dependencies.
+Each artifact should be enclosed in a pair of single quotes and can specify either a path to a file/directory or a program name:

 ```bash
 dotfiles / git '~/.dotfiles/'